Samsung/tizen-docs/docs/application/web/guides/multimedia/metadata.md

 You can extract metadata information from multimedia files.

-The main feature of the Metadata API is extraction of a metadata from a file.
+The main feature of the Metadata API is to extract metadata from a file.
 You can [extract metadata](#extract-metadata) from multimedia files using the `get()` method.

 ## Prerequisites